ColorlibHQ/AdminLTE/bower_components/tether/docs/2-Examples/2-projects_using_tether.md

 ### Your Project Here

-If you have a cool open-source library built on Tether, PR this doc, or [get in touch](mailto:zbloom@hubspot.com).
+If you have a cool open-source library built on Tether, PR this doc.